filippo-ferrari/website/content/post/linux-setup/index.md

 - other stuff I'm too lazy to remember

 ## Calendar: calcurse
 [calcurse](https://calcurse.org/) is a calendar and scheduling application.
-Terminal based, uses vim bindings, thats it.
+Terminal based, has a configurable notification system, uses vim bindings.
+Cool stuff.

 ## RSS reader: newsboat
 [newsboat](https://newsboat.org) is an RSS/Atom feed reader for the terminal.
 Super easy to setup and use, uses vim bindings.\